 Apocalypse How: Class 2, with 3 being highly probable; almost all of humanity has turned into the Crossed, and the remaining humans are hunted down by them.

 In The Fatal Englishman, Harry estimates that Great Britain's population has dropped from sixty million to one million, of which 95 percent are Crossed.
 If this is extrapolated further, that would mean that there were around 100 million people left in the world, and only about five million non-Crossed.

-Also it is made clear both in The Fatal Englishman and other stories set years after the outbreak that despite their numbers being continually thinned by exposure, starvation, accident, and especially infighting, there is a real danger that before the Crossed die out they will reduce the remaining human population to extinction levels.
-Despite this however, Harry and his team are fairly optimistic that the surviving communities they have found during their travels across the post apocalyptic UK will be able to outlast the infected... though this might be them trying to justify not wiping out the Crossed and the majority of Britain's survivors with chemical and bio-weapons to themselves.
+It is made clear both in The Fatal Englishman and other stories set years after the outbreak that despite their numbers being continually thinned by exposure, starvation, accident, and especially infighting, there is a real danger that before the Crossed die out they will reduce the remaining human population to extinction levels.
+Despite this, Harry and his team are fairly optimistic that the surviving communities they have found during their travels across the post-apocalyptic UK will be able to outlast the infected... though this might be them trying to justify not wiping out the Crossed and the majority of Britain's survivors with chemical and bio-weapons to themselves.

 Apocalyptic Log: The soldier's journal in Crossed Volume 1.
 Shaky's diary in Wish You Were Here may end up being this.

 Armies Are Evil: Shaky presumes the Black Watch turned out to be this.
 Eventually shown to have been an aversion, they treated Seline very well and the fort's destruction was completely unrelated.

 Asshole Victim: Brett's unexpected death came immediately after he kicked the dog.
 This was not too long after he had said some very unkind words in regards to Stan's grief over the death of Cindy's son.